arjunkomath/trace/README.md

 - **Window Management**: Snap windows to halves, thirds, or custom positions instantly
 - **Quick Links**: One-key access to your most-used files, folders, and websites
 - **Global Hotkeys**: Customizable shortcuts for launching apps and managing windows
+- **Push-to-Talk Dictation**: Hold a custom hotkey, speak, and release to paste on-device transcription into the active app
 - **Built-in Calculator**: Perform calculations directly without opening a separate app
 - **Calendar Integration**: Quick access to your calendar events without leaving the launcher
 - **Emoji Picker**: Search and copy from 1550+ emojis with fuzzy search